uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 Have UBOS auto-generate a new key pair:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To have UBOS auto-generate a new key pair, insert a blank UBOS Staff during boot.
+To have UBOS auto-generate a new key pair, insert a USB flash drive named ``UBOS-STAFF`` during boot that does not have the ``shepherd`` directory yet.
 UBOS will automatically generate the key pair, save it to the UBOS Staff, and create a shepherd account on the device.